Cutting birthday cakes with machetes; Chennai gangsters show the way

 In April this year, college students of a private Institution in Tiruchirappalli celebrated their farewell by cutting the cake with machetes in the entrance of the college building on a broad day-light.
 The students had no criminal record unlike the rowdies, but what pushed them to attempt something like this?
 This alarming trend of cutting the birthday cake with sickles and machetes continues.
 It all might have started with Binu.

 Born in Kerala, Binu Pappachan had been involved in several criminal cases since his early years.
 He has close to 28 criminal cases against him including murder cases reported in Thousand Lights, Koyambedu, Poonamalle, and Arumbakam.
-In 2016, Binu who had been absconding for close to two years announced his arrival to the world in a fashion that he thought was brave enough.
-On February 7, 2018, he and his associates gathered at a private place in Malyambakkam near Sriperumbudur in Chennai to celebrate his 47th birthday.
+From 2016, Binu went absconding and announced his arrival to the world in a fashion that he thought was brave enough.
+On February 6, 2018, he and his associates gathered at a private place in Malyambakkam near Sriperumbudur in Chennai to celebrate his 47th birthday.

 The goons, who had plenty of criminal cases over them ranging from murder to assault to abduction were under the influence of alcohol, started celebrating their leader’s birthday party by wielding their weapons like sickles and machetes in the air.
 Under these circumstances, one of the criminal, Madhan aka Pallu Madhan was caught by the police during a routine check.
 Based on the information provided by Madhan, the police stormed into the birthday party and nabbed 75 of the criminals at gunpoint.
 Several weapons like sickles, machetes, knives were recovered from the spot; the criminals were arrested and sent to jail.